lensesio/stream-reactor/kafka-connect/README.md

 key_space=connect_test
 ```

-You must also supply the `connector.class` as `com.datamountaineer.streamreactor.connect.CassandraSinkConnector`
+You must also supply the `connector.class` as `com.datamountaineer.streamreactor.connect.Cassandra.CassandraSinkConnector`

 #### Setup